Share this Post:

 Historically, satellite systems have been a last-resort option for most businesses, mainly because they were prohibitively expensive, and added a lot of administrative overheads.

-More recently however, 3GPP, the global telecommunications standards body, has found a way to allow businesses to converge cellular and satellite into a single solution, by releasing standards for non-terrestrial networks (NTN).
-This is covered in Release 17.
-The announcement means that the same protocols can be used for non-terrestrial communications like satellites, as are used for cellular devices, and hardware can simply be upgraded to use certain types of satellite connectivity with a simple firmware update.
-Release 17 enables cellular and satellite connectivity to be linked, with a standardized approach made up of NR-NTN, and IoT NTN, covering both broadband applications on 5G New Radio, as well as LPWA IoT applications using NB-IoT and LTE-M. Simply put?
-With the same devices that you use for cellular, it’s now possible to extend coverage to satellite connectivity, too.
+More recently however, 3GPP, the global telecommunications standards body, made it possible to converge cellular and satellite into a single solution with its standards for non-terrestrial networks (NTN), covered in Release 17.
+The announcement means that the same protocols can be used for non-terrestrial communications like satellites, as are used for cellular devices, and supported hardware can simply be upgraded to use certain types of satellite connectivity with a simple firmware update.

 Satellite connectivity is not all created equally.
 Different satellite constellations have different orbit types, frequency bands, impact on latency and bandwidth, and vary in terms of communication protocols.
 The orbit type that you choose will have an impact on the size of the satellite, and also the cost of the solution and the latency of the communications.
 LEO and GEO are the two kinds of satellite orbit that are specified in Release 17 by 3GPP for NTN IoT connectivity.